philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 -   Create the app from data using the phone form factor template
 -   Configure a detail page with visit info
--   Configure an edit page to create to visits
+-   Configure an edit page to create visits
 -   Configure a gallery control to show the visits
 -   Add filtering on the gallery data source to show only future visits